damadei/ServiceDeskSampleBot/README.md

 This bot has been created using Bot Framework, it shows how to create a bot capable of performing Service Desk tasks.

+[Here](./PREREQUISITES.md) you will find the list of pre-requisites for deploying the Bot to Azure.

 Follow the steps [here](./mock_services/ticket-dummy-service) to deploy the supporting services.

 Follow the steps [here](./bot/service-desk-sample-bot) to deploy the Bot.